-Patients with a long-term condition received an annual review to check their health and medicines needs were being appropriately met.
-Multiple conditions were reviewed at one appointment, and consultation times were flexible to meet each patient's specific needs.
-The practice held regular meetings with the local district nursing team to discuss and manage the needs of patients with complex medical issues.
+- Patients with a long-term condition received an annual review to check their health and medicines needs were being appropriately met.
+Multiple conditions were reviewed at one appointment, and consultation times were flexible to meet each patient's specific needs. - The practice held regular meetings with the local multi-disciplinary team to discuss and manage the needs of patients with complex medical issues. - The practice had commenced a health coach service in April 2018.
+(A health coach works with patients who have long term conditions to offer them advice, information and support about their condition and set realistic goals to achieve lifestyle changes).
+The service was offered by an external provider to undertake weekly session at the practice.
+Patients with a long term condition meeting the criteria for inclusion were sent a letter informing them of the service and requesting consent to refer them.